Amnesia (Roxen song): Music video and promotion

 An accompanying music video was uploaded to both Roxen's and the Eurovision Song Contest's YouTube channels on 4 March 2021.
 Filmed at an empty National Theatre Bucharest and directed by Bogdan Păun, the visual portrays Roxen sporting black outfits while performing choreography with contemporary dance artists dressed in white.
 It ends with the message: "For every shout that went unheard".

 Regarding the video's meaning, Romanian broadcaster Romanian Television (TVR) explained that it tells the story "of a single person, who struggles with their inner self, with the states that are controlled by her external environment.
-Although they is constantly surrounded by fears, which have control over their, [they] manages to get rid of them, regains control and becomes increasingly strong and confident in their strengths”.
+Although they are constantly surrounded by fears, which have control over their, [they] manages to get rid of them, regains control and becomes increasingly strong and confident in their strengths”.
 For further promotion, Roxen performed "Amnesia" during the virtual Concert in the Dark and Wiwi Jam events in April and May 2021, respectively.
 A video of her singing a stripped-down version of the song on the rooftop of a Rotterdam building was also released on the YouTube channel of the Eurovision Song Contest in the latter month.

 At Eurovision

 Before Rotterdam

 Following on from the cancelled Eurovision Song Contest 2020, Roxen was again internally selected to represent Romania at the 2021 contest as part of TVR's collaboration with Global Records.
-They were announced as the Romanian representative on 31 March 2020, and "Amnesia" was chosen as their entry by an internal jury panel made up of several music industry professionals.
+She was announced as the Romanian representative on 31 March 2020, and "Amnesia" was chosen as her entry by an internal jury panel made up of several music industry professionals.
 It was part of around six other shortlisted English-language songs that Roxen had recorded demos of.
 The track surfacing on music platforms prior to the scheduled reveal of Romania's entry on TVR1 prompted speculation among observers.

 In accordance with the European Broadcasting Union's (EBU) prevention plan against a COVID-19-cancellation of the Eurovision Song Contest 2021, each participant was required to record a live-on-tape performance of their entry in a location of their choice prior to the event; the tape was to be broadcast during Eurovision in case the artist was unable to travel to the contest's venue to perform their song due to pandemic restrictions or related reasons.
 A large portion of the mostly unused live-on-tape performances, including Roxen's, were unveiled after the contest as part of Eurovision's Celebration YouTube shows.
 The live-on-tape recording for "Amnesia" was done on 23 March 2021 at TVR's studio in Bucharest.